SAP/spartacus-docs/_pages/dev/extending-checkout.md

 - `CartNotEmptyGuard`
 - `NotCheckoutAuthGuard`

-As an example, if you wanted to restrict access to the Review Order page, so that it displays only when the delivery address, delivery mode and payment details were correctly set, you would set guards for the review order component to `guards: [CheckoutStepsSetGuard]`, as shown in the following example:
+As an example, if you wanted to restrict access to the Review Order page, so that it displays only when the delivery address, delivery mode and payment details are correctly set, you would set guards for the review order component to `guards: [CheckoutStepsSetGuard]`, as shown in the following example:

 ```typescript
     provideDefaultConfig(<CmsConfig>{